Within This Page

 - National Park Service:

-- Preservation Brief 17—Architectural Character: Identifying the Visual Aspects of Historic Buildings as an Aid to Preserving Their Character
+- " target="_blank">Preservation Brief 17—Architectural Character: Identifying the Visual Aspects of Historic Buildings as an Aid to Preserving Their Character

-- The Walk Through—Identifying the Visual Character of Historic Buildings
+- Walk Through Historic Buildings—Learn to Identify the Visual Character of a Historic Building

-- The Illustrated Guidelines for Rehabilitating Historic Buildings—the online version of the book.
+- Illustrated Guidelines on Sustainability for Rehabilitating Historic Buildings —the online version of the book.
 The print version is available through the Government Printing Office.

 Fit the Program to the Historic Building